getsentry/magento-amg-sentry-extension/README.md

 # magento-amg-sentry-extension

-The `magento-amg-sentry-extension` is a Magento 1.5 extension for Sentry interface.
+This is a Magento/OpenMage module for Sentry interface.

-This plugin is based on Raven client library [raven-php](https://github.com/getsentry/raven-php).
+It is based on Raven client library [raven-php](https://github.com/getsentry/raven-php).

 ## Requirements

-* PHP >= 5.2
+* PHP >= 5.4
-* Magento >= 1.5
+* Magento >= 1.5 or OpenMage
 * Sentry instance

-## Installation (via zip archive)
+## Installation

-[Download](https://github.com/amg-dev/magento-amg-sentry-extension/archive/master.zip) and extract zip archive.
+Via composer: `composer require getsentry/magento-amg-sentry-extension`

-Copy the content of `src` folder into your Magento project folder.
+Or via zip archive: [download](https://github.com/amg-dev/magento-amg-sentry-extension/archive/master.zip) and extract zip archive, then copy the content of `src` folder into your Magento/OpenMage project folder.

 ### Configuration